Pencilvesterr/ros_robot_controller/README.md

 $ cd ~/projects/cws_ws
 $ source ~/projects/cws_ws/devel/setup.bash
 ```
-If you do not want to have to source the workspace each time you open a terminal, run the following
+If you do not want to have to source the workspace each time you open a terminal, run the following (not on the lab computer though)
 ``` shell
 $ echo 'source ~/projects/cws_ws/devel/setup.bash' >> ~/.bashrc
 ```